AshkanGoharfar/iranhotelonline.com_Web_Crawler/README.md

 After that, change num_of_thread variable which is in the second line of Data/Metadata.txt.
 For this perpose, you should change the value in order to test your device capacity for execution of different number of threads.

-After you find best number of threads, delete Iran Hotels Data.csv in Data folder and copy Iran Hotels Data.csv in github project to this path again.(Because you need empty Iran Hotels Data.csv for next step while Iran Hotels Data.csv is not empty due to the previous runs)
+After you find best number of threads, delete Iran Hotels Data.csv in Data folder and copy Iran Hotels Data.csv in github project to this path.
+(Because you need empty Iran Hotels Data.csv for next step while Iran Hotels Data.csv is not empty due to the previous runs)

 # Next Step: